MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling/function-choice-behavior.md

 - **Function invocation**: Invocation of functions called by the AI model.

 > [!WARNING]
-> The function-calling model is experimental and subject to change.
+> The new function-calling model is experimental and subject to change.
 It is expected to reach general availability (GA) by mid-November 2024.
-The other function-calling model, based on the TollCallBehavior class, will be deprecated at the same time and is planned to be completely removed by the end of 2024.
+The current function-calling model, based on the TollCallBehavior class, will be deprecated at the same time and is planned to be completely removed by the end of 2024.

 > [!NOTE]
-> The function-calling model is a general-purpose model that is not tied to any specific AI model.
-It can be used with any AI model that supports function calling.
-At the moment, it's supported by the `AzureOpenAI` and `OpenAI` connectors only, with plans to be supported by other connectors for Olama, Onix, and other function-calling-capable models in the future.
+> The new function-calling model is not tied to any specific AI model, unlike the current model.
+It is designed for use with all Semantic Kernel connectors that work with function-calling-capable AI models.
+> Currently, it's supported only by the `AzureOpenAI` and `OpenAI` connectors, with plans to extend support to other connectors for Olama, Onix, and other function-calling-capable models in the future.

 ## Providing AI model with functions
 All three behaviors accept list of functions of `KernelFunction` type as a parameter.